Nexdata-AI/600000-Images-Vehicle-Re-ID-Data-in-Surveillance-Scenes/README.md

 ## Annotation content
 rectangular bounding boxes of vehicles
 ## Accuracy
-a rectangular bounding box of vehicle is qualified when the deviation is not more than 3 pixels, and the qualified rate of the bounding boxes shall not be
+a rectangular bounding box of vehicle is qualified when the deviation is not more than 3 pixels, and the qualified rate of the bounding boxes shall not be lower than 97%
 # Licensing Information
 Commercial License